stacks-network/docs/_core/smart/tutorial.md

 ### Initiliazing a client

-At the test start, we are initializing contract instance `helloWorldClient` and a provider that simulates interactions with the Stacks 2.0 Blockchain.
+At the test start, we are initializing contract instance `helloWorldClient` and a provider that simulates interactions with the Stacks 2.0 blockchain.

 ```js
 let helloWorldClient: Client;